3of8/circlearea/README.md

 An Isabelle/HOL proof of the fact that the area of a circle is R²·π

-Needs some theories from https://github.com/avigad/isabelle/tree/master/Analysis.
+Needs the HOL-Probability image and some theories from https://github.com/avigad/isabelle/tree/master/Analysis.